astral-sh/uv/docs/preview/workspaces.md

-**Warning: this documentation applies to a future version of uv.
-Please refer to [README.md](../README.md) for documentation for the latest release.**
+**Warning: This documentation refers to experimental features that may change.**

+# Workspaces

-Workspaces help you organize large codebases by splitting them into multiple packages with independent dependencies.
+Workspaces help organize large codebases by splitting them into multiple packages with independent dependencies.

 When using the `uv pip` interface, workspace dependencies behave like automatic editable path dependencies.
-Using the `uv` interface, all your workspace packages are locked together. `uv run` installs only the current package (unless overridden with `--package`) and its workspace and non-workspace dependencies.
+Using the `uv` project interface, all of the workspace packages are locked together.
+`uv run` installs only the current package (unless overridden with `--package`) and its workspace and non-workspace dependencies.

 ## Configuration

-You can create a workspace by adding a `tool.uv.workspace` to a pyproject.toml that is the workspace root.
+A workspace can be created by adding a `tool.uv.workspace` to a pyproject.toml that is the workspace root.
 This table contains `members` (mandatory) and `exclude` (optional), with lists of globs of
 directories: